 The main difference is the intent: Positive Pay for check clearings is specifically designed so a business membership uses a link in desktop online banking to upload the specific checks they have generated and that they want to clear against their account.
 As checks are processed via eDOC Innovations Check 21 item processing, they are verified against this uploaded list, and any that do not match exactly are held in suspense until the business membership reviews the exceptions and decides what to do with them.

 Q: What if a check gets converted to an ACH item?

 A: While some checks to get converted to ACH items and thus will not go through the normal check clearing process, Positive Pay is intended to handle the majority of items that go through normal check processing.
 To handle those items as well as item presented over the counter and cleared as on-us checks, CU*BASE has an optional Block List for Inhouse Checks/ACH, which can be used to stop all in-house and ACH items for a member, so they can be reviewed before posting.

-Status as of 2/8/2021: PS#55026 is waiting for programmer resource.
+Status as of 6/3/2021: PS#55026 is in development.
 Watch this page for some mockups of the online banking user interface coming soon.

-**Three:** Q: What’s the difference between this and the Positive Pay feature used to control check clearings?